-A short distance south of Xinjiang’s capital of Urumqi there is a portion of beautiful land known as Nanshan, or “South Mountains”.
+A short distance south of Xinjiang’s capital of Urumqi, there is a portion of beautiful land known as Nanshan, or “South Mountains”.

-A Growing Golf Market in Xinjiang?
+Growing Golf Market in Xinjiang

 The worldwide image of golf as an elite, rich-man’s sport has somehow enticed developers in one of China’s poorer provinces to begin building golf courses.

-As you can see from the picture, skiing has become quite popular among the Xinjiang middle class as well (note the ski lift).
+As you can see from the picture, skiing in Xinjiang has become quite popular among the middle class as well (note the ski lift).
 Ski resorts have popped up everywhere around Urumqi and a few other wealthier Xinjiang cities.

 So the question remains: if you build it, will they come?

 Golfing in the Middle of Nowhere

 It is located in northern Xinjiang about 4 hours away from Urumqi and boasts one of the highest standards of living anywhere in China thanks to the booming oil industry.

 Not once in four years did I ever see anybody play on that golf course.

 I was quite interested to play a round of golf there but unfortunately I could find no person to play with me.
 The cost was too high for my Chinese and Uyghur friends and they didn’t even know how to play.

 The State of Golf in China

-In the article Dan dives into the world of golf in China and how, despite a moratorium on golf course construction, developers are working to finish the largest collection of golf courses in the world.
+In the article, Dan dives into the world of golf in China and how, despite a moratorium on golf course construction, developers are working to finish the largest collection of golf courses in the world.

 There’s an answer to these questions, too, and it is also China.
 In the years since the government announced its supposed golf course moratorium, the number of courses has nearly trebled to an estimated 600 or so.
 In China, there is always a way.

-Naturally all the money spent on golf raises concerns of corruption.
-Last week government officials in Wenzhou were given an ultimatum: either quit a new golf association or take part in a “self-criticism”.
-Needless to say, most of them chose the former.
+Years ago, government officials in Wenzhou were given an ultimatum: either quit a new golf association or take part in a “self-criticism” – the Chinese way of saying “be publicly humiliated”.

 Whatever the reason, it has the potential to further divide Xinjiang’s rich and poor in a way that can’t easily be overlooked.

 Interesting how luxury golf courses are being built in an area that is receiving trillions of dollars in government aid, don’t you think?